Begonia Rex, or Rex Begonia, is a type of begonia that is known for its interesting and colorful foliage.

 Begonias are a fantastic addition to any home, and Rex begonias are some of the most beautiful and interesting varieties available.
 They’re often grown for their colorful leaves that add a touch of elegance to any setting.

 If you’re looking for a beautiful and low-maintenance plant to add to your home, look no further than the rex begonia.
 With just a little bit of care, this lovely plant can thrive in your garden or indoor space.
-We hope you will try growing a rex begonia of your own using some of these tips!
+We hope you will try growing your houseplant of your own using some of these rex begonia care tips!

 See more: Tuberous begonia care